StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 Select the device type:
 ![image](https://github.com/StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/assets/92517402/c156eceb-0ac8-461d-87d3-be287b078cc8)

-*This operation is needed to be performed for each device* Dome,Switch,Cover Calibrator (you can skip the device you are not planning to use.
+This operation is needed for each device Dome,Switch,Cover Calibrator (you can skip the device you are not planning to use.

 Click on Alpaca and then Enable Discovery